FNNDSC/pl-lung_cnp/README.rst

 Abstract
 --------

-This application houses a set of images that can be used in Normal/COVID/Pneumonia testing of COVIDNET
+This application houses a set of images that can be used in Normal/COVID/Pneumonia testing of COVIDNET.

 Description
 -----------

 ``lung_cnp`` is a ChRIS-based application that simply copies a set of DICOM images to its output directory.
 The plugin is used as a convenient delivery vehicle containing images suitable for testing and further development.

+The default behaviour is to copy all the files in the internal/default <dir>

 Usage